-- Developing Perioperative Practice: Students are taught a range of subjects, understanding of human factors, service improvement, humanisation, safety to enable them to work in groups on a real perioperative project that may have impact on practice.
+- Developing Perioperative Practice: You're taught a range of subjects, including understanding of human factors, service improvement, humanisation, safety to enable you to work in groups on a real perioperative project that may have impact on practice.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.